gary-gpt/chatbot-ui/docs/app/api/retrieval/process/docx/route.ts.md

 ---
 source: app/api/retrieval/process/docx/route.ts
-generated: '2025-06-08T13:21:01.664Z'
+generated: 2025-06-08T21:23:36.673Z
 tags: []
-hash: 5f8984bacbe2439c95e7fbbfee879725f8d1c85c15ffed705d9272c54c84ea8b
+hash: 0bb58f2bd28f13da388a5f51ed487e3f01a897e2d5ccfdd1e7d3e233a4c7f358
 ---
-# Documentation for `POST` function

-The `POST` function is an asynchronous function that processes a request, generates embeddings for the text content of a file, and updates the database with the processed data.

-## Import Statements

-The function uses several import statements to bring in necessary modules and functions:

-- `generateLocalEmbedding` from "@/lib/generate-local-embedding"
-- `processDocX` from "@/lib/retrieval/processing"
-- `checkApiKey`, `getServerProfile` from "@/lib/server/server-chat-helpers"
-- `Database` from "@/supabase/types"
-- `FileItemChunk` from "@/types"
-- `createClient` from "@supabase/supabase-js"
-- `NextResponse` from "next/server"
-- `OpenAI` from "openai"

-## Function Parameters

-The `POST` function accepts a single parameter:

-- `req`: The request object.

-## Function Flow

-1. The function begins by extracting the `text`, `fileId`, `embeddingsProvider`, and `fileExtension` from the request's JSON body.

-2. It then creates a Supabase client using the Supabase URL and service role key from the environment variables.

-3. The function retrieves the server profile.
-If the `embeddingsProvider` is set to "openai", it checks whether the server profile uses Azure OpenAI or OpenAI and validates the corresponding API key.

-4. Depending on the `fileExtension`, the function processes the text content of the file.
-Currently, only "docx" files are supported.
-If an unsupported file type is provided, the function returns a 400 response with the message "Unsupported file type".

-5. The function then generates embeddings for the text content of the file.
-If the `embeddingsProvider` is "openai", it uses the OpenAI API to generate the embeddings.
-If the `embeddingsProvider` is "local", it uses the `generateLocalEmbedding` function.

-6. The function creates an array of file items, each containing the file ID, user ID, content, tokens, and the generated embedding.

-7. The function updates the "file_items" table in the Supabase database with the new file items.

-8. It calculates the total number of tokens and updates the "files" table in the Supabase database with the new total.

-9. Finally, the function returns a 200 response with the message "Embed Successful".

-If an error occurs at any point during the execution of the function, it is caught and logged, and a response is returned with the error message and status code.
-If no specific error message or status code is available, the function defaults to "An unexpected error occurred" and 500, respectively.
+# Documenting the `route.ts` File

+This file is located at `/Users/garymason/chatbot-ui/app/api/retrieval/process/docx/route.ts`.
+It is written in TypeScript and is part of a chatbot user interface application.
+The main purpose of this file is to handle POST requests for processing and embedding .docx files.

+## Code Summary

+The `POST` function is an asynchronous function that processes a POST request.
+It extracts the text, fileId, embeddingsProvider, and fileExtension from the request body.
+It then uses these details to process the document, generate embeddings, and update the database.

+## Code Breakdown

+### Importing Libraries and Modules

+The file begins by importing necessary libraries and modules.
+These include:

+- `generateLocalEmbedding` for generating local embeddings
+- `processDocX` for processing .docx files
+- `checkApiKey` and `getServerProfile` for server operations
+- `Database` for type checking database operations
+- `FileItemChunk` for type checking file chunks
+- `createClient` from Supabase for creating a database client
+- `NextResponse` for creating server responses
+- `OpenAI` for interacting with the OpenAI API

+### POST Function

+The `POST` function is exported as an async function.
+It expects a `Request` object as an argument.

+#### Request Body Parsing

+The function begins by parsing the request body into a JSON object and destructuring the `text`, `fileId`, `embeddingsProvider`, and `fileExtension` properties.

+#### Supabase Client Creation

+A Supabase client is created using the `createClient` function.
+The URL and service role key are retrieved from environment variables.

+#### Profile Retrieval

+The server profile is retrieved using the `getServerProfile` function.

+#### API Key Checking

+If the `embeddingsProvider` is 'openai', the function checks if the server profile uses Azure OpenAI.
+If it does, it checks the Azure OpenAI API key.
+If it doesn't, it checks the OpenAI API key.

+#### Document Processing

+The function then processes the document based on its file extension.
+Currently, only .docx files are supported.
+The processed chunks are stored in the `chunks` array.

+#### Embeddings Generation

+The function then generates embeddings based on the `embeddingsProvider`.
+If it's 'openai', it uses the OpenAI API.
+If it's 'local', it uses the `generateLocalEmbedding` function.

+#### Database Updating

+The function then updates the 'file_items' and 'files' tables in the database using the Supabase client.

+#### Response Creation

+If everything is successful, the function returns a `NextResponse` with a status of 200 and a message of 'Embed Successful'.

+#### Error Handling

+If an error occurs at any point in the function, it is caught and logged.
+An error message and status code are then returned in a `Response` object.